bie99/Linear-Regression-Student-Performance-personal-project-from-Kaggle-/README.md

 Target Variable:

 Performance Index: A measure of the overall performance of each student.
 The performance index represents the student's academic performance and has been rounded to the nearest integer.
-The index ranges from 10 to 100, with higher values indicating better performance.
+The index ranges from 10 to 100, with higher values indicating better performance."

-The dataset aims to provide insights into the relationship between the predictor variables and the performance index.
+In this project, linear regression will be used to predict the Performance Index based on the other variables (hours studied, previous scores, extracurricular activities, sleep hours, sample question paper practiced).

 Source: https://www.kaggle.com/datasets/nikhil7280/student-performance-multiple-linear-regression